 Using a wide-tooth comb on wet hair will detangle your hair smoothly while minimising the risk of breakage.
 However, combs don’t distribute your scalp’s natural oils as effectively as brushes.
 Use a brush on dry hair to nourish the lengths of your hair with your scalp’s natural oils.

 Does brushing hair stimulate growth?
 Unfortunately, it’s not quite that easy.
 There are lots of potential reasons why your hair isn’t growing.
 And if you’re experiencing hair loss, brushing your hair more isn’t the solution.
 In fact, this can actually damage your existing hair.

 Luckily there are plenty of other ways you can stimulate hair growth.
 This includes:

 If you’re worried about your hair growth, or you think you might be losing hair, speak to a hair loss consultant.
-At the Wimpole Clinic, we have a dedicated team of female hair loss specialists who can help you diagnose your condition and find the best treatment to restore your tresses, making your hair fuller and shinier.
+At the Wimpole Clinic, we have a dedicated team of female hair loss specialists who can help you diagnose your condition and find the best female hair loss treatment to restore your tresses, making your hair fuller and shinier.

 Book a free consultation with a trichologist at the Wimpole Clinic and start your hair restoration journey.